hashicorp/katakoda/vault-openshift/step2.md

 `vault-agent-injector` pod performs the injection based on the annotations present or patched on a deployment.

-Wait until the `vault-0` pod and Vault injector pod are running and ready (`1/1`).
+Wait until the `vault-0` pod and `vault-agent-injector` are running and ready (`1/1`).